wschreyer/PENTrack/README.md

 Numerical Recipes forces us to put almost all code into header files, which makes it less easy to read but it also avoids duplicate work in code- and header-files.

+### CGAL

+The [Computational Geometry Algorithms Library](http://www.cgal.org/) is used to detect collisions of particle tracks with the experiment geometry defined by triangle meshes using AABB trees.
+Some Linux distributions (Ubuntu, Debian) include the libcgal-dev package, for all others, it has to be downloaded and installed manually from the website.

+Only v4.2 has been tested so far.

 ### libtricubic

 [Lekien and Marsden] (http://dx.doi.org/10.1002/nme.1296) developed a tricubic interpolation method in three dimensions.
 It is included in the repository.